October Newsletter 2017

 The Ranch Malibu: If you're looking for a tough-love program that will help you get serious in a hurry, check into the Ranch Malibu, which prohibits meat, caffeine, alcohol, sugar, gluten, processed sugars and artificial sweeteners.
 No surprises here — with a regimen like that you're going to succeed.
 Guests may experience lower cholesterol levels, significant weight loss, toned bodies and looser clothing when they leave.
 And they learn to love vegetarian food, especially when it's prepared Ranch Malibu-style.
 The spa, which attracts a fair share of A-listers, is an A-lister itself, with top awards from Travel & Leisure and Lonely Planet.

-Great food isn't the only plus at this rambling hillside property in the Santa Monica Mountains.
+The workout: Great food isn't the only plus at this rambling hillside property in the Santa Monica Mountains.
 Participants love the program, which requires a four- to five-hour hike each morning in addition to participating in other workouts.
 Meals total 1,400 calories a day, and participants have afternoon massages and take a daily nap.

 Rancho La Puerta, Tecate, Mexico: Rancho La Puerta, three miles across the border in Baja, is the first true fitness resort and spa in North America, founded in 1940 and still considered a leader in the field.
 Set on 3,000 acres of gardens, mountains and meadows, the program's approach to wellness seeks a mind, body and spirit balance.
 The resort was named best destination spa in 2014 by Conde Nast Traveler.

-Although the resort considers its program to be a mix of food, nutrition, exercise, relaxation, education and expression, it doesn't impose anything on guests.
+The workout: Although the resort considers its program to be a mix of food, nutrition, exercise, relaxation, education and expression, it doesn't impose anything on guests.
 Take a morning hike up Mt.
 Kuchumaa or an easy meadow walk, and then choose from instructor-led exercise classes.
 Or spend the day reading in a hammock.

-If you can't commit to a weeklong fitness break, you might like Ranch 4.0, based at the Four Seasons Hotel Westlake Village, which offers a four-day program from Thursday afternoon through Monday morning so you can jump-start your fitness plan with a long weekend break.
+Ranch 4.0, Westlake Village: If you can't commit to a weeklong fitness break, you might like Ranch 4.0, based at the Four Seasons Hotel Westlake Village, which offers a four-day program from Thursday afternoon through Monday morning so you can jump-start your fitness plan with a long weekend break.
 An offshoot of the Ranch Malibu program, Ranch 4.0 is a luxury boot camp held in conjunction with the California Health & Longevity Institute at the hotel.

-As with its sister program in Malibu, participants take part in eight hours a day of rigorous exercise, including four hours of mountain hiking every morning.
+The workout: As with its sister program in Malibu, participants take part in eight hours a day of rigorous exercise, including four hours of mountain hiking every morning.
 There are afternoon exercise classes and stretching, massages and cooking demonstrations.
 Meals are organic vegetarian cuisine.

 Rancho Valencia Resort & Spa, Rancho Santa Fe: This Forbes five-star resort in north San Diego County doesn't have an all-inclusive weight-loss program, but it illustrates the possibilities available at some high-end resorts.
 You can build your own program, creating a weeklong menu of activities and spa treatments.
 Rancho Valencia is set on 45 acres of gardens and olive groves and has extensive recreation facilities.